ashishtele/ashishtele.github.io/_posts/2023-05-14-LLM_Resources.md

 The internet is awash with information about large language models (LLMs).
 Every day, a plethora of papers are published on LLMs, advancing the state-of-the-art (SOTA) benchmarks.
 I found it overwhelming to keep up with the research and the rapid pace of development.
 I am listing a few resources that I found helpful and will keep on adding to this list.

 * [Chain of Agents: Large language models collaborating on long-context tasks](https://openreview.net/pdf?id=LuCLf4BJsr)

+Chain-of-Agents (CoA) is a novel framework that enables large language models (LLMs) to collaboratively tackle long-context tasks by dividing the workload across specialized agents.
+Unlike traditional methods like RAG (retrieval-augmented generation) or expanding LLM context windows—which risk missing critical information or struggling with focus—CoA employs worker agents to process text segments sequentially and a manager agent to synthesize their insights into a coherent output.
+This approach allows LLMs to maintain precision by handling shorter contexts while aggregating knowledge across the entire input, addressing the "lost in the middle" problem seen in long-context models.
+Evaluations on tasks like question answering, summarization, and code completion show CoA outperforming RAG and other multi-agent frameworks by up to 10%, demonstrating its efficiency and scalability without requiring additional training.
+Combining modular reasoning with collaborative synthesis allows CoA to offer a versatile solution for applications requiring deep, accurate analysis of lengthy documents.

 <div style="text-align: center; margin: 20px auto;">
  <video width="640" height="480" controls loop="" muted = "" autoplay="">